splatboy20081/MeBot/README.md

 ## Issues or Questions

-If you have any issues or questions of how to code a specific command, make sure to post them [here](https://github.com/kkrypt0nn/Python-Discord-Bot-Template/issues).
-I will take time to answer and help you.
+If you have any issues or questions of how to code a specific command, make sure to post them in the issues page.

-## Versioning

-We use [SemVer](http://semver.org) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/kkrypt0nn/Python-Discord-Bot-Template/tags).

 ## Author(s)